RESOStandards/transport/README.md

 RESO Endorsements use [Semantic Versioning](https://semver.org/).

+Please visit our [discussion forum](https://github.com/RESOStandards/reso-transport-specifications/discussions) if you have any questions, or [open an issue](https://github.com/RESOStandards/reso-transport-specifications/issues) if you have a new feature request.

 # RESO Web API
 The following proposals use the RESO Web API as a transport mechanism.